-At the fall board meeting of The Friends on Oct.
-21st, there was discussion about driving the remaining two deer from the Garden with a sweep in November.
+At the fall board meeting of the Friends on October 21st, there was discussion about driving the remaining two deer from the Garden with a sweep in November.
 Volunteers were requested to help Cary George and the Park Board staff.
 (2)

-Photo top of page: The Marsh in April.
+Photo top of page: The wetland in April.
 Photo G D Bebeau

 Archive of the Friends Newsletter The Fringed Gentian™

 Vol. 37, # 1, March 1989, Betty Bridgman, Editor [Mis-labeled as Vol. 39]